seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Let proof speak.

 **CYMBELINE**
-I know your master’s pleasure and he mine:
+I know your master's pleasure and he mine:
-All the remain is ‘Welcome!’
+All the remain is 'Welcome!'

 *Exeunt*